 * MoralEventHorizon: Coach Keller crosses this in "Wrestling" when he not only ''forces'' Zoey to join the wrestling team, but then '''admits that he was using her''' and that the whole reason he put her on the team was to get her in the tournament, make boys forfeit against her, and then lie to the ref saying she was "injured" so he could have another one of the wrestlers sub for her and get into the finals without being tired out.
 What a dick.

 * ReplacementScrappy: James.

-** Zoey Brooks is hated for being considered either [[MarySue too perfect]] or [[DesignatedProtagonistSyndrome boring]], barely having to work hard at managing two businesses over the course of the show, so it's no surprise that she's on practically every sports team and is the object of every boy's affection.
+** Zoey is hated for being considered too perfect, being TheAce at everything she tries, barely having to work hard at managing two businesses over the course of the show, so it's no surprise that she's on practically every sports team and is the object of every boy's affection.

 ** James, the ReplacementScrappy for Chase.
 In the first episode he gets intoduced he becomes part of the group, Zoey's love interest and every girl instantly falls in love with him.

 * SomeAnvilsNeedToBeDropped: The message of "New Roomies", that you and your roommates will have problems with each other, even if you're best friends, and you should try things out, is a great message especially for viewers going off to college